ROTARY KILN RESEARCH

 Hence, the results given by the two methods are fairly consistent.

-The result of six sedimentation tests on sand, and the grinding efficiency calculations based on them, are given in the table overleaf:-
+The result of six sedimentation tests on sand, and the grinding efficiency calculations based on them, are given in the table following:-

 Tests Nos.25, 26 and 27 were made with lifter bars on the lining plates; tests Nos.
 30, 45 and 50 were made with smooth lining plates.
 Columns (3) and (4) show that the proportion of "flour" is approximately the same, whether the grinding is done by steel balls, cylpebs, or flints.
 The tests were partly undertaken to find out if flints produced more "flour" than steel grinding media.
 Apparently this is not the case.